What is tocilizumab?

 What precautions are necessary?

-- If you have an active infection of any kind treatment with tocilizumab will not be given until the infection is treated successfully.
+- If you have a serious active infection of any kind treatment with tocilizumab will not be given until the infection is treated successfully.

 Precautions with other diseases